ProDong0512/SpaceNet/README.md

-# A pathology-driven spatial disease network framework for exploring the molecular changes of lesions
+# SpaceNet: A pathology-driven spatial disease network framework for exploring the molecular changes of lesions

+SpaceNet, a pathology-guided spatial network that combines imaging data with single-cell/single-nucleus RNA sequencing (sc/snRNA-seq) and spatially resolved transcriptomics (SRT).
+SpaceNet identifies regions of interest (ROIs) directly from pathology or imaging features and examines these areas to find enriched cell types, abnormal gene activity, and spatial protein-protein interaction (PPI) networks.

 ![pipeline](Figure1.png)